-On July 27, 2017, the Financial Conduct Authority announced that the London Interbank Offered Rate ("LIBOR") will be phased out by the end of 2021.
+On July 27, 2017, the Financial Conduct Authority ("FCA") first announced the cessation of the London Interbank Offered Rate ("LIBOR").
+On March 5, 2021, the FCA confirmed that the publication of the 1-week and 2-month US dollar LIBOR indices would cease immediately after December 31, 2021 and the publication of all other remaining US dollar LIBOR indices would cease immediately after June 30, 2023.
 As a result, existing and future contracts indexed to LIBOR will need to be renegotiated to reference another rate.
+Effective March 2021, the Bank will no longer underwrite loans or enter into customer back-to-back swaps using LIBOR as a reference rate.
+All contracts, including loans, debt securities, Trust Preferred securities and derivatives referencing LIBOR will be indexed to an alternative reference rate by June 30, 2023; the overall impact to the Bank is currently deemed immaterial.
 FASB ASC 848, Reference Rate Reform, was issued in March 2020 and provides optional relief for contract modifications that are related to reference rate reform.
 The guidance contains optional expedients that can be applied to debt contracts, receivables, leases, derivatives, and other contracts impacted by reference rate reform.
-The bank is investigating the impact of reference rate reform on its loan portfolio, debt securities, Trust Preferred securities and derivatives.
-All contracts referencing LIBOR will be indexed to an alternative reference rate before the end of 2021; the overall impact to the Bank is currently deemed immaterial.
 It should be noted that the Alternative Reference Rates Committee, a group of private-market participants convened by the Federal Reserve Board and the New York Fed to help ensure a successful transition from USD-LIBOR to a more robust reference rate, has recommended the Secured Overnight Financing Rate ("SOFR") as its preferred alternative replacement rate.